shareresearchteam/OverTrack/README.md

 4. Clone repository using either Terminal or web GUI.
 6. Navigate to the cloned repository in Terminal and run script of choice using Running Without ROS commands.

+If you have issues with modules not being found while running, it is possible there is a Python version mismatch.
+Try uninstalling (pip3 uninstall dependency_name) and then using python3 -m pip install dependency_name for installing dependencies.

 # Mac Installation
 Installation on Mac follows Linux instructions.
 The XCode Command Line Tools package or Homebrew may need to be installed: https://www.freecodecamp.org/news/install-xcode-command-line-tools/

 # Usage

 The following commands are used to operate the tool.
-You must create a boundary first before the trackers will be visualized.
-They will still be tracked without a boundary but will not display.
+You must create a perimeter box first before the trackers will be visualized.
+They will still be tracked without a perimeter box but will not display.

 **b** - Allows user to draw perimeter box.
 This is needed to ensure that if a tracked ROI leaves the perimeter, then it will be removed and can be re-drawn when the ROI comes back within the perimeter box.
 **s** - Allows user to draw a box that defines the scale.
-TODO - does this need some tweaking?
 **r** - Allows user to draw a box over the robot and track it independently of other ROI in the environment.
 **1-9** - Allows user to draw a box over a ROI and track it with the numerical indicator.
 The available number of boxes corresponds to the variable numberOfChildrenPlusRobot at the top of each script.
 **c** - Cancels a drawing operation.